jruels/secure-cicd-pipelines/labs/tekton_pipelines/index.md

 In most cases, to push the image to a container registry you must provide authentication credentials first.

-1. Set up authentication with the Docker credential helper and generate the Docker configuration file, `$HOME/.docker/config.json`, for your registry by logging in and providing your username and password.
+1. Log in and provide your username and password location with the Docker credential helper and generate the Docker configuration file, `$HOME/.docker/config.json,` for your registry.

    ```bash
    docker login